leonlan/GLP4OPT/checklist.md

 ### Recommendations for GLP4OPT

-- [ ] R.23 The researcher should adopt the recommended computational times as provided in $\mathbf{R .
-1 0}$, stating which method they are using.
+- [ ] R.23 The researcher should adopt the recommended computational times as provided in R. 10, stating which method they are using.

 - [ ] R.24 A researcher is at liberty to use a different computational time, but it must be done in such a way that other researchers are able to use the same timings in future research (see recommendation R.28)

 ## Statistics

 The question of which statistics to use is often problematical.
-However, if recommendation $\mathbf{R} .9$ is adopted then each registered benchmark will come with a set of recommendations as to how different algorithms can be compared.
+However, if recommendation R.9 is adopted then each registered benchmark will come with a set of recommendations as to how different algorithms can be compared.
 Moreover, this recommendation would have undergone a peer review process so the community will have acknowledged that this statistical test is sufficient.
 In addition, recommendation R.16 will ensure that there is a sufficient number of solutions available (rather than just the best solution) so that the relevant statistical test has the correct data in order to be applied.

 ### Recommendations for GLP4OPT